WildSight/WildSight_Frontend/README.md

 <h6>4.
 Then got to cloned repository folder and type " npm install " to install packages and dependencies.</h6>
 <h6>5.
 Then install EXPO app from google playstore https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en_IN&gl=US . </h6>
 <h6>6.
 Go to cloned repository folder and type "expo start" in cmd.
 This will open another tab in your browser there SCAN the QR code from EXPO APP you just  installed, and you are now ready to test our APP.</h6>
 <h6>7.
-For instance change a code little bit in App.js file and press ctrl+s this will automayically hotreload the expo app and you will see the changes you made in real time.</h6>
+For instance change a code little bit in App.js file and press ctrl+s this will automatically hotreload the expo app and you will see the changes you made in real time.</h6>